cotes2020/jekyll-theme-chirpy/_posts/2024-06-08-miniconsole_part1.md

 tags: [ble, reverse, st]     # TAG names should always be lowercase
 ---

 I was brainstorming for a project idea to test my just bought NUCLEO-WB55 evaluation board and its BLE features when my eyes landed on my Xbox controller lying on my desk.
-This controller can connect remotely to a device via a proprietary 5 GHz protocol requiring a USB adapter or by the famous and standardized protocol : BLE (Bluetooth Low Energy).
+This controller can connect remotely to a device via a proprietary 5 GHz protocol requiring a USB adapter or by the famous wireless and standardized protocol : BLE (Bluetooth Low Energy).

-Even if now I have decided with what my new ST microcontroller is going to connect, I still don’t know what purpose it will serve...

-By continuing my productive brainstorming session, I remembered having a small unused OLED display screen in my stock, originally bought for my Bus Timer project.
+By continuing my productive brainstorming session, I remembered having a small unused OLED display screen in my stock, originally bought for my Bus Tracker project.
 I thought it could be a nice occasion to also test this screen.

-> If you want to learn more about my **Bus Timer** project, you can read more about it [here]({% post_url 2023-02-10-bustracker %}).
+> If you want to learn more about my **Bus Tracker** project, you can read more about it [here]({% post_url 2023-02-10-bustracker %}).
 {: .prompt-tip }

 To resume I have :